Acoustic Bass Guitar Case

 Commence construction

-with double-angle joiner we cannot have rivets at the same position opposing each other
+With double-angle joiner we cannot have rivets at the same position opposing each other

 we must either offset them minimally (5mm) or in some sort of alternating arrangement